DE / EN

 • a current transcript with a preliminary grade and your Bachelor degree's certificate with grades

-You can apply for more than one Challenge (including also the Mannheim challenge).
+You can apply for more than one Challenge.
 Please indicate priorities then in your letter of motivation.
-The application deadline is 31 January 2023.
+The application deadline for the Challenges in 2025 is on 20 January 2025.

 Global Innovation Challenge Website